 Yet despite this record, the number of Latin Americans who believe privatization has been beneficial rose from just over 20 percent in 2000 to 35 percent in 2007.
 Incredibly, 47 percent of Venezuelans, 45 percent of Ecuadorians, and 43 percent of Bolivians regard privatization as advantageous for their countries.

 Once again, Messrs.
-Chávez, Correa, and Morales will be disappointed with such numbers -- not least because they suggest those opposing their nationalization schemes cannot be dismissed as numerically-insignificant “colonial elites.”
-Nor are Latin America’s leftist caudillos likely to be happy that 56 percent of Latin Americans regard private enterprise as indispensable -- that’s right, indispensable -- for their countries’ economic development.
+Chávez, Correa, and Morales will be disappointed with such numbers – not least because they suggest those opposing their nationalization schemes cannot be dismissed as numerically insignificant “colonial elites.”
+Nor are Latin America’s leftist caudillos likely to be happy that 56 percent of Latin Americans regard private enterprise as indispensable – that’s right, indispensable – for their countries’ economic development.

 Yes, this number does reflect a drop from the 2004 figure of 69 percent.
-But the decline has occurred in a context of an unprecedented demonization (even by Latin American standards) of business by the region’s populist-left presidents.
-Despite this, 61 percent of Venezuelans think private enterprise is essential for their nation’s economic development -- a remarkable number given the country’s political climate.
+But the decline has occurred in a context of an unprecedented demonization (even by Latin American standards) of business by the region’s populist-Left presidents.
+Despite this, 61 percent of Venezuelans think private enterprise is essential for their nation’s economic development – a remarkable number given the country’s political climate.

-But although support for basic institutions that promote economic liberty and prosperity remains strong, the Latinobarómetro poll also indicates Latin Americans want more economically-interventionist governments.
+But although support for basic institutions that promote economic liberty and prosperity remains strong, the Latinobarómetro poll also indicates Latin Americans want more economically interventionist governments.
 Curiously, the same poll reveals Latin Americans are very dissatisfied with their governments’ abilities to provide even very basic services.
-So how do we explain these apparent contradictions?
+So, how do we explain these apparent contradictions?

-One explanation -- hardly unique to Latin America -- is that people often want mutually-exclusive things.
-The same person who values private entrepreneurship may also want a big welfare state, but not understand that the high taxes which pay for large welfare-systems reduce the incentives for people to be entrepreneurial.
+One explanation – hardly unique to Latin America – is that people often want mutually exclusive things.
+The same person who values private entrepreneurship may also want a big welfare state, but not understand that the high taxes which pay for large welfare systems reduce the incentives for people to be entrepreneurial.
 This, however, doesn’t fully clarify why Latin Americans want government to do more, despite their fatigue with their governments’ rampant inefficiency and corruption.

 Here we need to recognize the significance of a characteristic of many Latin American cultures: the weakness of those non-state associations commonly called “civil society.”
-This flaw -- a Latin American problem since colonial times -- means many Latin Americans find it difficult to imagine any organization other than the state addressing a range of social issues.
+This flaw, a Latin American problem since colonial times, means many Latin Americans find it difficult to imagine any organization other than the state addressing a range of social issues.

-This makes it all the more significant that the most trusted organization in Latin America is (as it has been from the beginning of Latinobarómetro polls) a non-state organization -- the Catholic Church.
+This makes it all the more significant that the most trusted organization in Latin America is (as it has been from the beginning of Latinobarómetro polls) a non-state organization: the Roman Catholic Church.
 Reviled by Chávez and Morales, but trusted by 74 percent of Latin Americans, the closest institution to the Church in terms of public confidence is the military at just over 50 percent.
 It’s likely the Church’s disassociation from political power (despite the efforts of aging, fading liberation theologians) contributes to its high positive ratings.

 And herein is a challenge for Latin America: the need for more truly independent non-state associations able to undertake most of the tasks many Latin Americans want governments to do.